SuperDARN/pydarn/README.md

 ## Changelog

-## Version 1.0 - Release!
+## Version 1.1 - Release!

+!!!
+Warning
+    pyDARN will be removing the IO package in the next release.
+Please use [pyDARNio](https://github.com/SuperDARN/pyDARNio)

-pyDARN is released!
-Included are the following features:
+pyDARN release v1.1 includes the following features:
-- Reading and writing DMap format IQDAT, RAWACF, FITACF, GRID/GRD and MAP files
-- Reading and writing HDF5 format files for Borealis radar data, as well as conversion to and from DMap format
-- Range-time parameter style plots for RAWACF and FITACF files
-- Summary plots for RAWACF and FITACF files
-- Time series plots for RAWACF and FITACF files
+- Deprecation warnings for IO reading of pyDARN
+- Borealis v 5.0 file reading
+- Bug fix in RAWACF field checking
+- Bug fix in grabbing the most recent hardware files
+- Added JME and DCN to the hardware list
+- Plots ACFs
+- updated logging in pyDARN

 ## Documentation